-Provision was tailored to the individual needs of the two returning pupils and they gained from this.
-Parents, whilst not happy their children were excluded, nevertheless feel that the overall experience benefited their children's progress in their learning and in their personal development; especially because of the targets identified for each child at the re-integration meeting and the effectiveness of the specialist support made available to help their children meet their targets.
+Provision was tailored to the individual needs of the returning pupils and pupils gained from this.
+Parents, whilst not happy their children were excluded, nevertheless feel that the overall experience benefited their children's progress in their learning and in their personal development; especially because of the specific targets identified for each child at the reintegration meeting and the effectiveness of the specialist support made available by the school in helping their children meet their targets.